 Seven Directors sit on the GESB Board, overseeing the strategic direction and management of a global investment portfolio of over $23 billion as at 31 December 2016.
 The Board is led by John Langoulant who was appointed as Chairman in March 2011.

-Under the State Superannuation Act 2000, the GESB Board has responsibility for the management of the GES Fund and administration of the GESB's schemes.
+Under the State Superannuation Act 2000, the Board has responsibility for the management of the GES Fund and administration of GESB's schemes.
 It monitors achievements against declared objectives and ensures that GESB complies with superannuation related legislation and policies.
 The Board sets high standards of governance, with a focus on risk, return, diversification, liquidity and sustainability to meet the needs of members.

-GESB's operational scope includes investment management, in-house administration of the defined benefit, accumulation and retirement schemes.
+GESB's operational scope includes investment management, administration of the defined benefit, accumulation and retirement schemes.
 This requires a high and varied level of Board expertise and experience, gained across diverse industry and government environments.

 In order to achieve the best practice operating standards outlined by the Australian Prudential Regulatory Authority (APRA), the Board undertakes continuous education, ensuring that they meet and maintain educational and technical competencies that enable them to effectively discharge their duties in a knowledgeable and prudent manner.

 Members of the Board include an independent Chairman, three Employer Directors appointed by the Governor of the State of Western Australia, and three Member Directors, who are appointed via elections conducted by UnionsWA.
 Currently, all the Board Directors are non-executive Directors, appointed for a maximum of five years and eligible for reappointment.